New Zealand Winter Tours

-The hike to Mount Aspiring Hut can be done solo, and it’s a real highlight of our 8 or 14 day ‘Winter Rimu’ trip on the South Island, here in New Zealand.
+The hike to Mount Aspiring Hut can be done solo, and it’s a real highlight of our 8 or 14 day ‘Winter Rimu’ trip on the South Island.

 5. Hooker Valley Hike

-The hike into the Hooker Valley is easily found if you're travelling solo, and it's included on small group guided adventure tours, including the 8 or 14 day 'Winter Rimu' trip, and the 13 day 'Kea' family trip, here on the South Island of New Zealand.
+The hike into the Hooker Valley is easily found if you're travelling solo, and it's included on small group guided adventure tours, including the 8 or 14 day 'Winter Rimu' trip, and the 13 day 'Kea' Family Adventure, here on the South Island of New Zealand.

 Kauri Ultimate North Island Adventure